Resurrection

-Resurrection or anastasis is the concept of coming back to life after death.
-This is quite different from reincarnation, a process involving a person or deity returning to life in a different body.
-The disappearance of a body is another similar but distinct belief in some religions.
+Resurrection or anastasis (ἀνάστασις) is the concept of coming back to life after death.
+This differs from reincarnation, a process involving a person or deity returning to life in a different body.
+Some religions also include beliefs about the disappearance, or assumption, of the body, which is a related but distinct concept.
+The English word derives from the Latin resurrectio, from surgere, "to rise".

 With the advent of written records, the earliest known recurrent theme of resurrection was in Egyptian and Canaanite religions, which had cults of dying-and-rising gods such as Osiris and Baal.
 Ancient Greek religion generally emphasised immortality, but in the mythos, a number of individuals were made physically immortal as they were resurrected from the dead.

-The universal resurrection of the dead at the end of the world is a standard eschatological belief in the Abrahamic religions.
-As a religious concept, resurrection is used in two distinct respects:
+Frazer treated these as a single dying-and-rising god pattern, a reading many later scholars have held to distort the sources.
+Figures such as Achilles, Alcmene and Heracles were held to have been raised to physical immortality, though Greek attitudes to returning from death were generally negative: Asclepius was killed by Zeus for reviving the dead.